NickMcConnell/FAangband/docs/guide.rst

 apparent that the monsters are breeding more quickly than the player can kill them.

-Level 1 is still there
+Early levels are still there
 ``````````````````````

 Don't forget that you can always replay, and re-re-play the early levels for